prometheuxresearch/docs/docs/sdk/02-quickstart.md

 ## Generating Textual Explanations

-Generate and display textual explanations for a selected result, using a predefined glossary:
+Generate and display the textual explanation for a selected result, optionally enhanced by a JSON glossary file containing natural language descriptions of the predicates:

 ```python
 pmtx.explain(paginated_results.get(0), json_glossary="glossary.json")